Monitor says Thai election campaign 'heavily tilted' to benefit junta

 Parties linked to Thaksin have won every election since 2001, but the populist telecoms billionaire was thrown out by the army in 2006, and a government led by his sister was ousted in 2014.

-Additional reporting by Panarat Thepgumpanat; Writing by Kay Johnson; Editing by Clarence Fernandez
+Additional reporting by Juarawee Kittisilpa; Writing by Kay Johnson; Editing by Clarence Fernandez, Sam Holmes & Simon Cameron-Moore